A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Introduction

-In this paper, we develop an ultra-weak stable and computationally favored discontinuous Galerkin (DG) method to solve the biharmonic nonlinear Schr\"{o}dinger equations.
-DG method was first designed by Reed and Hill \cite{reed1973triangular} in 1973 to solve a problem arising from first-order neutron transport subject to a conservation law.
-This finite-element method applies a piecewise polynomial basis for both the numerical and test function, and it was originally designed to deal with the first spatial derivative only (See, e.g.,\cite{reed1973triangular, cockburn1989tvb, cockburn1989kutta, cockburn1989tvb, cockburn1998runge} for detailed discussion). {The original DG method has developed in several directions over the past few decades.} For instance, Cockburn and Shu \cite{cockburn1998local} proposed the so-called local discontinuous Galerkin (LDG) method to solve a wide class of nonlinear convection-diffusion equations with high-order spatial derivatives.
-By introducing auxiliary variables that reduce the original problem into a lower-order system, typically with first-order spatial derivatives, the LDG methods ensure the stability of the scheme by virtue of suitable numerical fluxes embedded with the resulting system.
-See \cite{dong2009analysis, xu2012optimal, yan2002local} for recent developments of the LDG method.
+In this paper, we develop a stable and computationally favored ultra-weak local DG method to solve the nonlinear biharmonic Schr\"{o}dinger equation in both one dimension and two dimensions.
+The reason for us to establish DG methods is because of its flexibility in handling geometry, provable convergence properties, accommodating $h$-$p$ adaptivity, and high parallel efficiency.
+DG method was first designed by Reed and Hill \cite{reed1973triangular} to solve a problem arising from first-order neutron transport subject to a conservation law.
+This finite-element method applies a piecewise polynomial basis for both the numerical and test function, and it was originally designed to deal with the first spatial derivative only (see, e.g., \cite{reed1973triangular,cockburn1989tvb,cockburn1989kutta,cockburn1989tvb,cockburn1998runge} for detailed discussions).
+The original DG method has developed in several directions over the past few decades.
+For instance, Cockburn and Shu \cite{cockburn1998local} proposed the so-called local discontinuous Galerkin (LDG) method to solve a wide class of nonlinear convection-diffusion equations with high-order spatial derivatives.
+By introducing auxiliary variables that reduce the original problem into a lower-order system, typically with first-order spatial derivatives, the LDG methods ensure the stability of the scheme by suitable numerical fluxes embedded with the resulting system.
+See \cite{dong2009analysis,xu2012optimal,yan2002local} and references therein for recent developments of the LDG method.
+Another streamline of development is motivated by the urge to solve high-order problems, and this includes the ultra-weak discontinuous Galerkin method (UWDG) introduced by \cite{despres1994formulation} for linear elliptic PDEs.
+The idea of the UWDG method is to shift all the spatial derivatives through integration by parts to the test function in the weak formulation, and the stability of the scheme is guaranteed by certain numerical fluxes and additional internal penalty terms when necessary.
+See \cite{cessenat1998application,shu2016discontinuous,cheng2008discontinuous,bona2013conservative} and the reference therein for the application and further development of the UWDG method.